COMBAT-TB/vcf2neo/docs/genome_annotation_model.md

 <img style="width: 80%" src="chado_graph_model_draft.jpg" />

-The discussion above should illustrate that, given a sufficiently detailed modelling effort, it is practical to map the genome annotation currently stored in a Chado schema to a Neo4j database model.
+The discussion above should illustrate that, given a sufficiently detailed modeling effort, it is practical to map the genome annotation currently stored in a Chado schema to a Neo4j database model.
 The Neo4j model would then have the same expressive power as Chado.
 Two further points require discussion